pyjamabrah/pyjamabrah/content/products/c-language/index.md

           designation: "Embedded Engineer (L5), Google"
           contactLink: "https://x.com/pyjamabrah"
           photo: "https://avatars.githubusercontent.com/u/2120983?v=4"
-          bio: "Electrical Engineer with a master's degree in Embedded Systems.
-Has worked at Intel on Navigation Firmware, Bluetooth Driver and RF validation software.
-Currently working as an Embedded Software Engineer at Google.
-Has been involved with Firmware development for the Power Management Sub-system on the Tensor SoCs (Pixel Phones) and Pixel Watch System Software."
+          bio: "Electrical Engineer holding a Master’s degree in Embedded Systems, with a proven track record at industry giants.
+At Intel, contributed expertise to Navigation Firmware, Bluetooth Driver development, and RF validation software.
+Currently thriving as an Embedded Software Engineer at Google, drove innovation in Firmware development for the Power Management Sub-system on Tensor SoCs (Pixel Phones) and presently advancing system software for the Pixel Watch."
       lastUpdated: *lastupdated
       language: "English"
       lessons: 45